ECLAD: Extracting Concepts with Local Aggregated Descriptors: Validation of concept extraction techniques

 \subsection{Correctness quantification}

+Based on an ideal case, we assume that the models learn a subset of the important features of the dataset when trained.
+Thus, the resulting extracted concepts must be aligned with both, the visual cues and the intended importance of the features (primitives) of the dataset.
+To quantify both properties, we introduce the metrics of \textit{representation correctness} and \textit{importance correctness}.

-We quantify the correctness of the CE method using two proxy metrics based on the desired behavior for representation and importance correctness.
-We compute the \textbf{representation correctness}, as the negative average association distance of all aligned concepts extracted from all models:
+\textbf{Representation correctness} measures how spatially close are the visual cues of extracted \textit{aligned} concepts in comparison to the important features of the dataset.
+This measure is meant for the comparison of how specific are the (localized) explanations of different CE methods.
+We compute the \textit{representation correctness}, as the negative average association distance of all \textit{aligned} concepts extracted from all models:

-where $C_a$ denotes the set of all aligned concepts extracted from all models in the validation process.
-In an ideal case, the value of $\mathrm{RC_{\mathrm{CE}}}$ would be zero, meaning that there is a subset of extracted concepts which correctly represents the important features of the datasets learned by the model.
+where $C_a$ denotes the set of all aligned concepts extracted from a model in the validation process.
+In an ideal case, the value of $\mathrm{RC_{\mathrm{CE}}}$ would be zero, meaning that there is a subset of extracted concepts which perfectly represents the important features of the datasets learned by the model.
+Nonetheless, models aggregate information through their layers, and activations associated to a feature can become off-centered or dilated in space.
+This translates to lower representation correctness for different architectures, which still reflect the internal representations learned by the models.

-To quantify the \textbf{importance correctness}, we compute the average absolute importance of all aligned concepts $C_a$ minus the average absolute importance for the unaligned concepts $C_u$.
+\textbf{Importance correctness} measures how aligned are the importance scores of the extracted concepts in comparison to the intended importance of their related features (primitives).
+This means, extracted concepts which are spatially related to meaningful features of the dataset (\textit{aligned} concepts) should be score as important (e.g. 1.0).
+In contrast, extracted concepts spatially related to meaningless features of the dataset (\textit{unaligned} concepts) should be scored as unimportant (e.g. 0.0).
+To quantify the \textit{importance correctness}, we compute the average absolute importance of all aligned concepts $C_a$ minus the average absolute importance for the unaligned concepts $C_u$.
 We then normalize by the maximum importance of all concepts:

 where $\left | \mathrm{I}_{c_j} \right |$ refers to the absolute value of the importance of $c_j$.
 In the case of ECLAD, we use the relative importance score $\mathrm{I}_{c_j}=\mathrm{RI}_{c_j}$.
 For ConceptShap, we use the Shapley values associated with each concept.
 Finally, for ACE, we scale the sensitivity score, $\mathrm{I}_{c_j}=2 \times \mathrm{TCAV}_Q - 1$, so that unimportant concepts have a value of 0, and important concepts have a value of 1 or -1.